reselbob/dockerdemos/overunder/readme.md

 **Step 2:** Take a look the configuration information associate with the image.

 `docker inspect reselbob/pinger`

+There's nothing to be done.
+Just take a look at the information to get a sense of it.

 **Step 3:** Let's spin up a container from the image.